KenyaWomack/reading-notes/201notes/class8.md

 ## How does this topic connect with your long term goals?

-It will help me better understand CSS coding to becime a better web developer.
+It will help me better understand CSS coding to become a better web developer.